julianrubisch/dictation/README.md

 3. **Practice Loop**: For each word:
    - Uses macOS `say` command with German voice (Anna) to pronounce the word
    - Prompts you to type the word using Huh's interactive input
-   - Validates your spelling (case-insensitive)
+   - Validates your spelling (case-sensitive for proper capitalization)
    - Repeats if incorrect until you get it right
 4. **Summary**: Displays statistics about your practice session